From tug-of-war to Brownian Boost: explicit ODE solutions for player-funded stochastic-differential games: Brownian Boost and the high-noise limit

-\subsubsection{Scaled gameplay in the high-noise trail game}
+\subsection{Scaled gameplay in the high-noise trail game}

-Here we substantiate that for $\rho \in (0,1]$ the time-homogeneous Markov-perfect equilibria of \bbrhospace are given by the prescription in Definitions~\ref{d.fg} and~\ref{d.arhobrho}, with a result showing that this description captures (in the limit of low~$\kappa$) all time-invariant stake-profiles and gameplay in the scaled trail game~\scaledtlpkp.
+Here we substantiate that for $\rho \in (0,1]$ the time-invariant equilibria of \bbrhospace are given by the prescription in Definitions~\ref{d.fg} and~\ref{d.arhobrho}, with a result showing that this description captures (in the limit of low~$\kappa$) all time-invariant stake-profiles and gameplay in the scaled trail game~\scaledtlpkp.

 For $(\kappa,\rho,x) \in (0,1]^2 \times (0,\infty)$, recall that the default solution

 is the unique element of \abmnkpmacspace with $\phi_0 = x$ and $m_{-1,0} = \kappa$ (as well as $m_{-\infty} = n_\infty = 0$).
 In view of Theorems~\ref{t.nashabmn} and ~\ref{t.defexplicit}, time-invariant Nash equilibria in \tlpkpspace are characterized up to the trivial symmetries by these solutions, and we use them to express our result Theorem~\ref{t.lowkappasde}.